JorjaFox/library/content/posts/recaps/csi/dead-of-the-class.md

 ## Synopsis

-The CSIs join David Phillips at his high school reunion when he discovers the prom queenâs been murdered.
+The CSIs join David Phillips at his high school reunion when he discovers the prom queen's been murdered.

-## Sara Sidle Review
+## Character Review

-**Sara Sidle** does not appear in this episode.
+_Sara Sidle does not appear in this episode._